 How long does it take to evaluate the documents and issue the US Parent Visa?

 Fortunately, the annual issuance of IR visas is not limited.
-Applicants for US parent visa do not have to wait until their priority date becomes current, so the processing time will not be long.
+Applicants for US parent visas do not have to wait until their priority date becomes current, so the processing time will not be a bit long.
 In general, most applicants wait between six months and one year to receive their visas.

 If you have experience in the visa application process, we would be very grateful if you could share it with other readers and us through the comments section.
 Conveying your experiences can be very valuable and helpful.
 Besides, we will be very happy to receive your constructive comments and suggestions.